Geometric Learning of Canonical Parameterizations of $2D$-curves: Discussion

 \textbf{Funding:} This research was funded by Austrian Science Fund (FWF), AI Austria call, grant number PAT1179524.
-I.C. was financially supported by the START Grant of the West University of Timi\c soara during the writing of this paper.
+I.C. was financially supported by the START Grant of the West University of Timi\c soara during the writing of this~paper.

-\textbf{Data Availability:} In this paper, we analyzed the dataset of Swedish leaves from the Link\"opling University, which is publicly available and can be freely downloaded from the following website: \href{https://www.cvl.isy.liu.se/en/research/datasets/swedish-leaf/}{https://www.cvl.isy.liu.se/en/research/datasets/swedish-leaf/}.
+\textbf{Data availability:} In this paper, we analyzed the dataset of Swedish leaves from the Link\"opling University, which is publicly available and can be freely downloaded from the following website: \href{https://www.cvl.isy.liu.se/en/research/datasets/swedish-leaf/}{https://www.cvl.isy.liu.se/en/research/datasets/swedish-leaf/}, and Flavia leaves dataset is available at \href{https://www.kaggle.com/datasets/gauravneupane/flavia-dataset}{https://www.kaggle.com/datasets/gauravneupane/flavia-dataset}.
 The code used is available at the following link: \href{https://github.com/GiLonga/Geometric-Learning}{https://github.com/GiLonga/Geometric-Learning}.
 A Tutorial notebook is available at the following link: \href{https://github.com/ioanaciuclea/geometric-learning-notebook}{https://github.com/ioanaciuclea/geometric-learning-notebook}.

-\textbf{Acknowledgments:} A.B.T and I.C. would like to acknowledge the excellent working conditions and interactions at Erwin Schr\"odinger International Institute for Mathematics and Physics, Vienna, during the thematic programme "Infinite-dimensional Geometry: Theory and Applications" where part of this work was completed.
-I.C was supported by the START Grant of the West University of Timi\c soara during the writing of this paper.
+\textbf{Acknowledgments:} A.B.T and I.C. would like to acknowledge the excellent working conditions and interactions at Erwin Schr\"odinger International Institute for Mathematics and Physics, Vienna, during~the thematic programme ``Infinite-dimensional Geometry: Theory and Applications'' where part of this work was completed.
+I.C was supported by the START Grant from the West University of Timi\c soara during the writing of this paper.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) Grant ``Geometric Green Learning on Groups and Quotient Spaces'' [\href{https://www.fwf.ac.at/en/research-radar/10.55776/PAT1179524}{https://www.fwf.ac.at/en/research-radar/10.55776/PAT1179524} (1 February 2025).
+The~authors acknowledge TU Wien Bibliothek for financial support through its Open Access Funding Program.

-\textbf{Conflicts of interest:} The authors declare no conflicts of interest.
+\textbf{Conflicts of interest:} The authors declare no conflicts of~interest.